-There were any new competition law trends, key merger and antitrust decisions in the communication and media sectors over the past year.
+There were no new competition law trends, key merger and antitrust decisions in the communication and media sectors over the past year.

-However, recently has become public that the European Commission is investigating a possible breach by Altice of the standstill obligation to implement the merger relating to the acquisition of PT Portugal, which was notified to the European Commission in February 2015 and authorised by that entity (with conditions) on 20 April 2015.
+However, recently it has become public knowledge that the European Commission is investigating a possible breach by Altice of the standstill obligation to implement the merger relating to the acquisition of PT Portugal, which was notified to the European Commission in February 2015 and authorised by that entity (with conditions) on 20 April 2015.

-On the other side Altice Group (owner of MEO), recently announced the acquisition of Media Capital Group (owned by Prisa), which includes in its portfolio TVI - the largest, in share, Portuguese Free To Air Television Company, and several Radio Broadcasters, including some of the largest in share.
-The operation shall be analysed by the Competition Authority (ADC) and is subject to a prior opinion of ERC and ANACOM.
+On the other side, the Altice Group (owner of MEO), announced in 2017 the acquisition of Media Capital Group (owned by Prisa), which includes in its portfolio TVI - the largest, by share, Portuguese free-toair television company, and several radio broadcasters, including some of the largest by share.
+The ERC and ANACOM already gave their negative prior opinion and now the operation is being analysed by the ADC, which approved its passage into profound investigation in mid-February 2018.